ServiceStack/servicestack.net/MyApp/_posts/2024-12-04_npx-get-dtos.md

 image: https://images.unsplash.com/photo-1639262498805-17c7dc422d37?crop=entropy&fit=crop&h=1000&w=2000
 ---

-To make it easier to consume ServiceStack APIs in any language, we've added the ability to download and upload Typed DTOs in all languages without needing .NET installed with the new `npx get-dtos` npm script.
+To make it easier to consume ServiceStack APIs in any language, we've added the ability to download Typed DTOs from any ServiceStack API in all languages without needing .NET installed with the new `npx get-dtos` npm script.

 It has the same syntax and functionality as the `x` dotnet tool for adding and updating ServiceStack References where in most cases you can replace `x <lang>` with `npx get-dtos <lang>` to achieve the same result.